Yilmaz4/MV2/README.md

 | `dvec2 ccos(dvec2)` | $\cos(z)$|
 </details>

+Furthermore, the following variables are also exposed to the user:
 <details>
   <summary>Local variables</summary>

-  You can use these variables in the custom equation however you want
   | Name | Description |
   | --- | --- |
   | `dvec2 c` | Corresponding point in the complex plane of the current pixel |